AniSkywalker/SarcasmDetection/README.md

 You can find the trained model file in the following link https://drive.google.com/drive/folders/0B7C_0ZfEBcpRbDZKelBZTFFsV0E?usp=sharing

+Download the trained model in /resource/text_model/weights/

+To run the trained model,
+run the testmodel

 Please cite the following paper

 <b>Fracking Sarcasm using Neural Network.</b>